AstroAir/feishu-webhook-bot/README.md

 ## ✨ Features

 - **📨 Rich Messaging**: Support for text, rich text, interactive cards (JSON v2.0), and images
+- **🤖 AI Integration**: Built-in AI capabilities with pydantic-ai for intelligent conversations
+  - Multi-turn conversation support with context management
+  - Tool/function calling for web search, calculations, and more
+  - Support for OpenAI, Anthropic, Google, Groq, and other providers
 - **⏰ Task Scheduling**: Built-in APScheduler for cron jobs and periodic tasks
 - **🔌 Plugin System**: Extensible architecture with hot-reload support
 - **🔐 Authentication**: Complete user authentication system with JWT tokens and secure password hashing